roy1210/react-portfolio/README.md

 ## Description

-Portfolio website built with React.js
+Portfolio website built with React and Redux

 **_DEMO:_**